Beans-BV/merchant_sdk_javascript/README.md

 ### Sub-Account Management

-This example demonstrates how to create and manage company sub-accounts using the Beans Merchant SDK.
-Features include:
+We've added an example that demonstrates how to create and manage company sub-accounts.
+This example shows how to:
-- Creating sub-accounts with multilingual names
+- Create a new sub-account with multi-language support
-- Uploading avatar images for sub-accounts
+- Upload an avatar for a sub-account
-- Retrieving and displaying avatar images
+- Retrieve and display the avatar
-- Detailed display of account information
+- Delete a sub-account when it's no longer needed

 This functionality is particularly useful for businesses that need to manage multiple Stellar accounts under a single company account.

+Find the full example code [here](https://github.com/Beans-BV/merchant_sdk_javascript/blob/main/example/subaccount/index.html).

 ### Advanced (for developers)